Skills for Growth

 The Growth Company will be delivering SME business support from the end of October 2020, with more details to follow.

-The skills delivery is expected to be commissioned from late 2020.
+The skills delivery is expected to be commissioned in early 2021.

 Labour Market and Skills Intelligence